top of page

 Jane Warren – The Lampshade Loft

-2. Cut according to fabric thickness, not just around the PVC.
+• Cut according to fabric thickness, not just around the PVC.
 I usually allow an extra couple of mm around the PVC edge.

-Can I suggest start tucking under two or three tucks, then move along 2 or 3 inches then working back to where you started then repeating.
+I suggest start tucking under two or three tucks, then move along 2 or 3 inches then working back to where you started then repeating.
 This should stop the fabric gathering.
 (On rolling the fabric around the rings).
 Marg Hinds

-1. When applying your double sided tape to the rings you can do it in three ways:
+When applying your double sided tape to the rings you can do it in three ways:

-2. Apply the tape to your fabric
+• Apply the tape to your fabric

-3. apply the tape to your rings along the length of the rings
+• Apply the tape to your rings along the length of the rings

-This is the way I’ve always done it ( I was taught to do it this way), I find it helps when tucking the fabric under.
+This is the way I’ve always done it (I was taught to do it this way), I find it helps when tucking the fabric under.
 If I’m making 15cm or smaller I put it on the other way (not wrapped round just on the outside edge) Emma Rockman

-1. When pulling the fabric over the top rings, pull it upwards first, then over, then tuck under the rings.
+• When pulling the fabric over the top rings, pull it upwards first, then over, then tuck under the rings.
 ‘I find if I use a very thin fabric, it can pucker around the rings.
 Having the vertical pull up first avoids this’.

-2. When using tricky fabric this has been suggested: A thin layer of interlining in the ring creates padding which ensures you don’t get any wrinkles.
+Use a thin layer of interlining in the ring creates padding which ensures you don’t get any wrinkles.

 Ruth Kirby_dannells facebook group_bias binding drum shade